dai-shi/proxy-memoize/README.md

 ### Using `size` option

-The example above might seem tricky to create memoized selector in component.
+The example above might seem tricky to create a memoized selector in a component.
 Alternatively, we can use `size` option.

 ```jsx